jessica-im/birdnerd/README.md

 Do you find yourself looking out the window, daydreaming often?
 During these daydreams, do you ever wonder what rare birds are flying through my state today?
 I know I do.

 With Bird Nerd, you can get a current list of the notable\* birds that were observed in your state by your fellow bird nerds.
 As an enthusiastic birder, the desire to "catch (see) them all" is all too important!
-Bird Nerd helps to keep me up to date with notable sightings that I can zoom off to.
+Bird Nerd helps to keep me up to date with notable sightings that I can quickly zoom off to.

 \*According to the [eBird API](https://documenter.getpostman.com/view/664302/S1ENwy59?version=latest#intro), notable observations can be for locally or nationally rare species or are otherwise unusual, e.g. over-wintering birds in a species which is normally only a summer visitor.